sanjayjonckheere/iN_iS_Tee_One/README.md

 Why does the Gram matrix represent artistic style?
 This is explained in the paper [Demystifying Neural Style Transfer](https://arxiv.org/pdf/1701.01036.pdf) proposed by Yanghao Li, Naiyan Wang, Jiaying Liu and Xiaodi Hou in 2017.

 >We theoretically prove that matching the Gram matrices of the neural activations can be seen as minimising a specific Maximum Mean Discrepancy (MMD) [Gretton et Aal., 2012a].
-This re- veals that neural style transfer is intrinsically a process of distribution alignment of the neural activations between images.
+This reveals that neural style transfer is intrinsically a process of distribution alignment of the neural activations between images.

 ```py
 def gram_matrix(x):